What is MIG Welding? You’ll find out here through words, images, and a MIG welding introduction video what MIG welding is.

 For example if you are welding mild steel.
 You will need filler metal made of solid mild steel.

-And those spools of wire are designed to melt at a high temperature and enter the weld pool providing the filler metal - hence its name.
+And those spools of wire are designed to melt at a high temperature and enter the weld pool providing the filler metal.
+And that’s it gets its name.

 The Wire is also the Electrode